XodoDocs/itext-legacy-tmc-techblog/html2pdf/pdfHTML Whitepaper.md

 #### fontProvider

-If you want to customize the fonts that can be used by pdfHTML, then you can define a `FontProvider` that will act as a repository for those fonts.
+If you want to customize the fonts that can be used by pdfHTML, then you can define a `FontProvider` object that will act as a repository for those fonts.

+There is a standard implementation available in the pdfHTML project which is called `DefaultFontProvider`.
-There is probably little reason to extend pdfHTML's `DefaultFontProvider` class, because you can configure exactly which fonts will be supplied to the PDF rendering logic.
+There is probably little reason to extend this class, because you can configure exactly which fonts should be supplied to the PDF rendering logic.
 On top of the basic behavior that you can define in the constructor, you can also add a font that you specify as a location on the system, a `byte[]`, or an iText `FontProgram` object.

-`DefaultFontProvider` has a constructor with three boolean arguments, which allow you to specify:
+`DefaultFontProvider` has a constructor with three boolean arguments, which allow you to specify (in this order):

 * whether or not to select the 14 standard PDF fonts
 * whether or not to select a number of Free fonts included with pdfHTML
-* whether or not to try and select all fonts installed in the system's default font folder
+* whether or not to try and select all fonts installed in the system's default font folder(s)

+There is also a default no-argument constructor for `DefaultFontProvider`;
-The boolean arguments for the default constructor are `(true, true, false)`.
+the values of the boolean arguments for the default constructor are `(true, true, false)`.
-You can of course also add fonts one by one on custom locations.
+In addition to this, you can of course also add fonts one by one on custom locations.

 ```java
 ConverterProperties props = new ConverterProperties();